-- Learning Objectives - Students will be able to - o Identify and describe the three schools of partisanship - O Define cross pressures, the perceptual screen, the running tally, and affective polarization - Describe the stages of "sorting" in regard to the topic of partisanship - Readings - O Hetherington, Mark.
-"Partisanship and Polarization" in Berinsky (Chapter 5) [17 pages] - o Kollman 12.2: Campbell, Angus et al. "The American Voter: An Abridgment" [7 pages] - o Kollman 9.6.
+- Learning Objectives - Students will be able to - Identify and describe the three schools of partisanship - o Explain what it means to be cross-pressured - Define the perceptual screen, the running tally, and affective polarization - O Describe the stages of "sorting" in regard to the topic of partisanship - Readings - o Hetherington, Mark.
+"Partisanship and Polarization" in Berinsky (Chapter 5) [17 pages] - o Kollman 9.6.
 Mason, Lilliana "Uncivil Agreement: How Politics Became our Identity."
-[12 pages] - Suggested Readings: - o Political Polarization in the American Public.
+[12 pages] - Suggested Readings: - o Kollman 12.2: Campbell, Angus et al. "The American Voter: An Abridgment" [7 pages] - Talking across the political aisle isn't a cure-all but it does help reduce hostility ~ The Conversation - o Political Polarization in the American Public.
 Pew Research Center 2014 - Fiorina, Morris.
 "Americans have not become more politically polarized."
 The Monkey Cage.
-2014 - Suggested Podcast - o How Identity Politics Took Over the Republican Party Lilliana Mason - Questions to consider while reading: - How polarized is the American public?
-[Hetherington; Fiorina] - What is sorting?
-How does it happen?
-[Hetherington; Fiorina] - How can "enduring partisan commitments" shape "attitudes towards political objects?"
-[Campbell] - How are identities (and cross-cutting identities) important for Mason's argument about partisanship and anger?
-[Mason] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 10: 408 410 - Chapter 12: 514 525
+2014 - Suggested Podcast - O How Identity Politics Took Over the Republican Party Lilliana Mason - Reading Guidance and Questions to consider while reading: - Hetherington - o Consider how the view of the "Michigan scholars" differs from the views of Morris Fiorina - O What is the perceptual screen? - O What is sorting?
+Why are voters better sorted now? - Mason - o Has anger towards the out, partisan group increased or decreased over time? - O How are identities (and cross-cutting identities) important for Mason's argument about partisanship and anger? - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 10: 408 410 - Chapter 12: 514 525